kubernetes/kubernetes/docs/resources.md

 **Note that the model described in this document has not yet been implemented.
-The tracking issue for implementation of this model is [#168](https://github.com/GoogleCloudPlatform/kubernetes/issues/168).
+The tracking issue for implementation of this model is [#168](https://github.com/GoogleCloudPlatform/lmktfy/issues/168).
 Currently, only memory and cpu limits on containers (not pods) are supported. "memory" is in bytes and "cpu" is in milli-cores.**

-# The Kubernetes resource model
+# The LMKTFY resource model

-To do good pod placement, Kubernetes needs to know how big pods are, as well as the sizes of the nodes onto which they are being placed.
-The definition of "how big" is given by the Kubernetes resource model - the subject of this document.
+To do good pod placement, LMKTFY needs to know how big pods are, as well as the sizes of the nodes onto which they are being placed.
+The definition of "how big" is given by the LMKTFY resource model - the subject of this document.

 The resource model aims to be:
 * simple, for common cases;